 - If you choose to not have a test or are unable to get one you may still visit Maine but you will be asked to quarantine for up to 14 days or if your visit is less than 14 days you will be asked to quarantine for the duration of your stay.

-People who are not from Maine or exempted states must complete a Certificate of Compliance form indicating they have received a negative COVID-19 test result, that they will quarantine in Maine for 14 days, or that they have already completed their quarantine in Maine.
+People who are not from Maine or exempted states must complete a Certificate of Compliance form indicating they have received a negative COVID-19 test result no more than 72 hours prior to arrival, that they will quarantine in Maine for 14 days, or that they have already completed their quarantine in Maine.

 This Certificate of Compliance must be provided to check-in at all Maine lodging, campgrounds, seasonal rentals, and other commercial lodgings, such as Airbnb.
 Visitors may be asked to furnish proof of the negative test result upon request.

 State-run visitor centers are open and available to help you with your travel questions, click HERE for a list of locations.

 Mainers and visitors are reminded to stay 6′ apart from others not in their group and to wear cloth face coverings in any public setting.